 5 Reasons for the Kettlebell Shortage

 It took a pandemic for the rest of the world to realize the power of kettlebells.
-The reasons why I’ve transitioned to using KBs for the last 8 years or so are the same reasons everyone is flocking to them right now:
+Also, if you live in the United States of America, we’ve been outsourcing basically all fitness equipment manufacturing overseas for years, in particular, China.
+Moving on, the reasons why I’ve transitioned to using KBs for the last 8 years or so are the same reasons everyone is flocking to them right now:

 - They are efficient.
 Most kettlebell workouts can be completed in less than 30 minutes and accomplish numerous qualities of fitness simultaneously.